acarl005/sudoku-ruby/README.md

 You should [check out his solution](http://norvig.com/sudopy.shtml) and see what you might learn from it.
 Get ready to read some Python!

+#### Profiling your code

+If you're curious, you might want to see how long it takes for each line of code in your solver to run.

+One tool you might use to do this is [rblineprof](https://github.com/tmm1/rblineprof).
+There are lots of ways to profile your code.

+After profiling, did you learn anything about how your solver works to improve its overall performance?